ArnabSingha200228/Catch-It-RL/README.md

-# Catch-It-RL: Reinforcement Learning Agent Using DQN to play custom game
+# Catch-It-RL: Reinforcement Learning Agent Using DQN to play a custom 2D Catch It game

 ## 📌 Project Overview